Days of Significance, Recognitions & Religious/ Spiritual Observances

 Take Me Outside Day helps to raise awareness about outdoor learning by encouraging teachers to take their students outside.

-October 19: International Pronouns Day
+Third Wednesday of October: International Pronouns Day

 International Pronouns Day seeks to make respecting, sharing & educating about personal pronouns commonplace.
 At AMDSB, we believe that referring to people by the pronouns they determine for themselves is basic to human dignity.